Ōwakudani Station

 Ōwakudani Station (大涌谷駅, Ōwakudani-eki) is a station on the Hakone Ropeway in the town of Hakone, Kanagawa, Japan.
 It is 1.5 km from the Hakone Ropeway's terminus at Sōunzan Station, 2.5 km from the Hakone Ropeway's opposing terminus at Tōgendai Station.
 It is located at an altitude of 1044 m in the Ōwakudani area of Hakone.

 Lines

 Ōwakudani Station is served by the Hakone Ropeway.

 Layout

 The boarding area is separated for Sōunzan direction and Tōgendai direction, with access by stairs or escalator, as the station is built barrier free for use by handicapped passengers.

 History

 Ōwakudani Station opened on December 5, 1959 with the opening of the Hakone Ropeway Line.

+In popular culture

+Ōwakudani Station pictured in 2008, as seen in Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.

+Ōwakudani Station was used as a location in the 2001 Japanese film Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.
+In the scene, the monsters Godzilla and Baragon fight, resulting in the destruction of the building.